 Celery Juice Resources:

-This is the book by the Medical Medium that caused such a stir.
+And, this is the book by the Medical Medium that caused such a stir.

 I have to say, I was pleasantly surprised by the results of my little celery juice experiment!